Click below for audio

 Even watching TV can keep us from our own minds, its very addicting to lose yourself in a movie .

-Your body does not know the difference of a movie or real life it reacts the same a sad movie will make you cry, a happy make you laugh and feel good , a drama will make you feel angry.
-So pay attention to your thoughts and your bodies response.
-So along with listening to those around you listen to your thinking, awareness is all that’s needed.
+Your body does not know the difference of a movie or real life it reacts with the same vibration, example a sad movie will make you cry, a happy make you laugh and feel good , a drama will make you feel angry.
+So pay attention to your thoughts and your bodies response, along with listening to those around you listen to your thinking, awareness is all that’s needed .